mybatis/mybatis-dynamic-sql/src/site/markdown/docs/conditions.md

                     .render(RenderingStrategies.MYBATIS3);
 ```

-You can apply value stream operations to the conditions `IsIn`, `IsInCaseInsensitive`, `IsNotIn`, and `IsNotInCaseInsensitive`.
-With the case-insensitive conditions, the library will automatically convert non-null strings to upper case after any value stream operation you specify.
+You can apply value stream operations to the conditions `IsIn` and `IsNotIn`.
+The built in conditions `IsInCaseInsensitive`, `IsInCaseInsensitiveWhenPresent`, `IsNotInCaseInsensitive`, and `IsNotInCaseInsensitiveWhenPresent` do not support additional value stream operations as they already implement a value stream operation as part of the condition.